-The Department was founded almost 100 years ago and More has gone by a number of names since that time, each reflecting a particular stage in the evolution of medicine and the life sciences.
+The Department of Microbiology and Immunology (known as M&I) was founded almost 100 years ago and has gone by a number of names, including the Department of Medical Microbiology.
+Each name reflecting a particular stage in the evolution of medicine and the life sciences.
 Our current name was granted by the University in 1987 when the Department made a major push to expand its focus into the complex interplay between microbe and host.
-This is a unifying theme that permeates the Departments research and teaching and that only seems to be growing in relevance with each passing year.
+This is a unifying theme that permeates the Department’s research and teaching and that only seems to be growing in relevance with each passing year.

 The M&I Department is a community of over 200 individuals, all of whom share a common passion for research and learning.
 Our mission is to conduct the best possible research and provide the most rigorous and inspiring training in the areas of microbiology, immunology, host-pathogen interaction and related fields.
 Through such activities, our goal is to improve human and animal health as well as to improve our ability to be responsible stewards of a fragile earth.